English

 Introduction

 The Japan Tennis Association (JTA) is a national sports federation (NF) that supervises and represents the tennis community in Japan.
 Established in 1922 as a voluntary association, JTA became an incorporated foundation in 1980 and then a public-interest incorporated foundation in 2012 under a revised legal structure.
-Its main objective is to promote tennis as a lifelong sport as well as a competitive and spectator sport.
+Its main objective is to promote tennis as a lifelong sport as well as a competitive spectator sport.

 1. Promotion of Tennis